 “I’d say Uber Eats has improved our sales by about 15% to 20%.
 But I’m targeting even more, up to 50%,” Badela says.
 “There’s huge opportunity.”

-It could be a win-win; Uber posted a $1.16 billion third-quarter loss and Uber Eats is the company’s fastest-growing business, contributing more than 10% of its quarterly revenue of $3.8 billion.
+It could be a win-win; Uber has faced a difficult year, with fewer fares worldwide and the ever present risk of Uber accidents.
+It posted a $1.16 billion third-quarter loss and Uber Eats is the company’s fastest-growing business, contributing more than 10% of its quarterly revenue of $3.8 billion.